 Chronic inflammation can occur from low-lying and ignored infections; low back pain, shoulder pain, and other muscular-skeletal problems; stressful lifestyle; poor diet; lack of sleep; and more.

 The problem with chronic inflammation is that it demands a constant recruiting of your body’s natural chemical mediators, which, over time, ends up doing damage to tissues and depleting vitality and health.
 As a result, chronic inflammation is connected with virtually every chronic degenerative disease of aging: heart disease, stroke, loss of eyesight, Alzheimer’s Disease, obesity, Type 2 Diabetes, osteoporosis, cancer, and others.

-That’s why everything we recommend to our patients — hormones, exercise, diet and lifestyle changes — is geared toward keeping chronic inflammation as low as possible.
+That’s why everything we recommend to our patients — hormones, peptides, exercise, diet and lifestyle changes — is geared toward keeping chronic inflammation as low as possible.